-Change for recreational shore fishing due to the IMP is predicted to be minimal because:
+Change for recreational shore fishing due to the WKIMP is predicted to be minimal because:

-- Recreational fishing was mostly accommodated and there are numerous locations still available for shore-based fishing within the IMP. - Areas that are readily accessible by shore or that were popular fishing locations have not been lost to recreational fishers. - Shore-based line fishing is now prohibited in the Sheringa SZ but the area is inaccessible to shore-based line fishing due to the cliffs.
+- Recreational fishing was mostly accommodated, and there are numerous locations still available for shorebased fishing within the WKIMP. - Areas that are readily accessible by shore or that were popular fishing locations have not been lost to recreational fishers. - The largest SZ in the WKIMP (Kangaroo Island Upwelling SZ) lies far offshore and can only be fished by boat. - Shore-based line fishing is now prohibited in the Cape Borda and Cape du Couedic SZs, but these SZs are difficult to access from land.